Reads 'Varian Workstation' SMS files.

 section are variable-length, big-endian integers that are encoded using a

-selective bit masking based on the leading digit (d
+selective bit masking based on the leading digit (d) of each value.

 The length of each integer seems to be determined as 1 + (d %/% 4).
 Integers